skylark-domx-plugins/skylark-domx-plugins-embeds/README.md

-# skylark-domx-plugins-htmlviewer
+# skylark-domx-plugins-embeds
-The skylark htmlviewer plugin library for dom api extension.
+The skylark embed plugin library for dom api extension